sumn2u/learn-javascript/en/conditional/concatenate.md

 # Concatenate

-Furthermore. you can concatenate different conditions with "`or`" or “`and`” statements, to test whether either statement is true, or both are true, respectively.
+Furthermore, you can concatenate different conditions with "`or`" or “`and`” statements, to test whether either statement is true, or both are true, respectively.

 In JavaScript “or” is written as `||` and “and” is written as `&&`.